meiosis97/Sincast/README.md

 ## Build the atlas

-It’s time to build the atlas.
+It’s time to build a atlas, which is the PCA representation of the reference data.
 Lets first customize the atlas color for better visualization.

 ``` r